g1ahsia/ai-assistant/CHATS-API.md

 - Grant `write` only when collaboration is needed

 ### 4. Organization
-- Archive old conversations regularly
+- Archive old chats regularly
 - Use consistent tagging scheme
-- Link conversations to relevant folders
+- Link chats to relevant folders

 ### 5. Performance
-- Use pagination for large conversation lists
+- Use pagination for large chat lists
-- Archive conversations not actively used
+- Archive chats not actively used
 - Limit message history requests to necessary range

 ---